|

 from the then-super-secret Los Alamos Lab).
 In 1952 Arthur Pack

-moved on to co-found the Arizona-Sonora Desert Museum in Tucson,
+co-found the Arizona-Sonora Desert Museum in Tucson,

 Arizona.
 Mark's enthusiasm for Indian arts, history and culture is